International Municipal Signal Association: History

 The organization dates back to October 1896, when municipal signal men representing several cities met in Brooklyn to discuss and share knowledge in construction procedures and maintenance of signal systems.
 They formed the International Association of Fire and Police Telegraph Superintendents.

 In 1900, the name was changed to the International Association of Municipal Electricians (IAME).
 During the following year, members started to develop standards for wire, cable, and fire alarm boxes—as well as specifications for manhole cover sizes.
 Thomas Edison is known to have been a member around this time.
 On 31 August 1913, Charles Proteus Steinmetz was nominated and elected first vice-president of the IAME, an office he held until his death on 26 October 1923.

 In 1921, a small group of signal superintendents from Connecticut formed an alternative group called the Eastern Association of Superintendents of Fire and Police Telegraph.
 As they grew in membership and recognition, they changed the name to the New England Municipal Signal Association.
 During this period, several similar groups from other areas also began to form and develop independently.
 In the early 1930s, these groups came together to create the Associated Municipal Signal Services (AMSS).

 The IAME and AMSS continued to coexist and grow.
 Many members belonged to both organizations, as well as to other state or local associations.
 At its annual conference at Richmond, Virginia in October 1935, the IAME consolidated the many independent associations, drafted by-laws and a new constitution, and changed the name to the National Municipal Signal Association (NMSA).
 The lead member of each of the former associations was named to the Board of Directors.

 In September 1937, as membership of the NMSA expanded beyond the US, the name was officially changed to the International Municipal Signal Association (IMSA).
 The association now has members in areas of Canada, as well as in a number of other countries.

+IMSA Resources

+IMSA Journal

+The IMSA Journal is published six times annually and has a circulation of close to 10,000, primarily in the United States and Canada.

+Frequency coordination

+The International Municipal Signal Association (IMSA) and the International Association of Fire Chiefs (IAFC) are non-profit associations certified by the FCC to provide frequency coordination services to governmental and related agencies.